The Necessity to Remember.

 What short memories these Europeans have!”

-Palestine is Jewish land!
-The sooner we all realise it, the sooner we’ll be able to free Eretz-Israel of its enemies and peace come to Israel.
+Make no mistake, the region of the Middle East commonly called “Palestine”, is historically, spiritually and legally Jewish land!
+The sooner we all realise it, the sooner we’ll be able to free Eretz-Israel of its enemies and bring peace to Israel.
 It is time to look for workable, alternative solutions to the conflict.
 The bogus peace process does not work.
 It is easier to deter external enemies!
-We said “Never again”, but have continued to allow enemies of the Jews to terrorise Israel for 60 years.
+We said, “Never again”, but have continued to allow enemies of the Jews to terrorise Israel for over 70 years.

 Remembrance of the Holocaust, contrary to common belief, is not about guilt, shame or even financial compensation.
 It is about the future of the humanity!
 We must end the pattern of hate and violence of human society.
 It destroys humanity and our planet.
 Since WW2, the world has again allowed genocides in Cambodia, Ruanda, Yugoslavia and Sudan!
 It is time for humanity to learn the lesson!